annonBytes/pinterest-clone/README.md

 # Getting Started with cloning the repo

-# Run npm install or yarn install
+- Run npm install or yarn install

-# nom start or yarn start
+- npm start or yarn start